Tuesday, 13 March 2018

 11th March 2018

-We 5, heritage enthusiasts undertook this heritage visit around Krishnagiri, a treasure for the dolmens, Rock arts and Hero stones.
-It was originally planned for two days, due to official commitment, this Visit was shortened to one day.
+We 5, heritage enthusiasts undertook this heritage visit around Krishnagiri, a treasure for the dolmens, Rock arts, and Hero stones.
+It was originally planned for two days, but due to an official commitment, this Visit was shortened to one day.
 While travelling on the Highway from Salem to Krishnagiri, happened to notice Hero & Sati stones erected near Sri Sendraya Perumal Kovil, at Pagalahalli after Omalur.
-It was told these hero and Sati stones belongs to 16th to 17th century.
+It was told these heroes and Sati stones belong to the 16th to 17th century.
 These Hero and Sati stones are in worship.

 Of the 5, 2 numbers are Hero stones and the rest three are sati stones.
 The details with Photos are as follows.

 This is a sati stone.
-The hero might have died in the process of fighting, see the The Hero holds Katar in left hand and a sword in the right hand.
+The hero might have died in the process of fighting, see the Hero holds Katar in his left hand and a sword in his right hand.

 This is a Sati stone.
 The hero died in the process of killing the pig.
-His wife might had taken sati after her husband’s death.
+His wife might have taken sati after her husband’s death.

 This is also a Hero stone and this hero died in the process of saving his cattle.
 The Hero holds a sickle in his right hand

-Still further towards Krishnagiri, we happened to see a small Sri Veerabathrara temple with stucco image of 2 goats on the top under a banyan tree.
+Still further towards Krishnagiri, we happened to see a small Sri Veerabathrara temple with a stucco image of 2 goats on the top under a banyan tree.
 In front of the Temple, there are about 11 memory/ Hero / Sati stones.
-It was told that this temple belongs Kurumbar community, who are associated with cattle from ancient days.
-It was learnt that, they used to erect these memory/Hero / Sati stones for the persons died elsewhere and erect in their memory at a common place like this temple.
+It was said that this temple belongs Kurumbar community, who are associated with cattle from ancient days.
+It was learned that they used to erect these memory/Hero / Sati stones for the persons who died elsewhere and erect them in their memory at a common place like this temple.

 Veerabathirar